codacy/docs/docs/codacy-api/examples/obtaining-audit-log-events-for-organization.md

     end="<!--paid-feature-business-end-->"
 %}

-To obtain the audit log events for your organization, use the Codacy API endpoint [<span class="skip-vale">listAuditLogsForOrganization</span>](https://api.codacy.com/api/api-docs#codacy-api-organization).<!--TODO PLUTO-952 Update link-->
+To obtain the audit log events for your organization, use the Codacy API endpoint [<span class="skip-vale">listAuditLogsForOrganization</span>](https://api.codacy.com/api/api-docs#listauditlogsfororganization).

 For example, you may want to generate an audit log report for your organization, or retrieve audit log data from Codacy to integrate with your internal audit reporting tool.